sverx/devkitSMS/README.md

 ```
   note that you should put `crt0_sms.rel` *first*, and you should put the library *after* your code.

-### How to use devkitSMS/SGlib to code your own SG program:
+### How to use devkitSMS/SGlib to code your own SG/SC program:

 * include `SGlib.h` in your sources
 * compile your program: